NSCSS / Club 90 information and update

 - Restaurants are selling meals on a takeout basis or at the drive-through only.

-- Many retailers and service providers have closed or reduced their hours.
+- Many retailers and service providers have reduced their hours.

 By Social Media: